It’s cold outside and Jack Frost is nipping at our pipes. Here are some simple but effective ways to reduce your risk of a frozen pipe.

 - Leave the faucet dripping in rooms you do not use often.
 The bill from a dripping faucet will be far less than one from water damage.

 - Heat your house!
 Even if you will only be gone for the day you should keep your heat on at a minimum of 68 degrees.
 However, If your house will not be occupied for an extended period of time give us a call and we can winterize your house.
-(Your house will need to be de-winterized before house is occupied again)
+(Your house will need to be de-winterized before house is occupied again).
+If your heater is having issues, contact your local heating repair experts!

 - You turn the faucet or shower on but the water pressure just doesn’t feel same.